|Barcelona Christmas - Things to do at Christmas|

 Finish of Kings parade

-The Kings procession finishes at Avinguda de Rius i Taulat at Magic Fountain where the Magic Fountain music and light dispaly is part of the parade ( MAP LINK )
+The Kings procession finishes at Av. de Francesc Ferrer i Guàrdia where the Magic Fountain music and light display is part of the parade finish MAP LINK

 Crib scene displays can be found many places in Barcelona on plazas, in churches and in most Catalan homes, both in miniature form and also living nativity plays called "pessebre vivents."
-The official 2013 Barcelona outdoor pessebre - Pessebre a la Plaça Sant Jaume - is on Plaça Sant Jaume in the Gothic quarter of Barcelona.
-This year the design is very modern with a focus on family life during Christmas.
-It is open from Friday 29th November 2013 to Monday 6th January 2014 from 10:00 to 22:00 daily.
+The official Barcelona outdoor nativity scene pessebre is the Pessebre a la Plaça Sant Jaume in the Gothic quarter of Barcelona.
+It is open from end November to 6th January from 10:00 to 22:00 daily.
+In 2016 the pessebre on Plaça Sant Jaume has a modern interpretation featuring with nine big transparent globes each inspired by verses of a poem by Catalan poet Josep Vicenç Foix: 'Ho sap tothom i és profecia' which means 'Everyone knows, it's a prophecy.'

-You can see 4 different living nativity scenes at Poble Espanyol - the Spanish Village - this Christmas on 21st, 22nd, 28th of December and 4th January when Poble Espanyol has invited four Catalan villages to each stage their traditional theatre versions of living pessebres between 12:00 and 14:00, and again 16:00 and 18:00 hours.
-On these days the squares, streets and alleys of the Spanish Village really become a lovely a Christmas scene.
-Wonderful for the kids.
+You can see live nativity scenes at the Poble Espanyol - the Spanish Village in Barcelona on several days during the Christmas season, when Poble Espanyol invite Catalan villages to each perform their traditional theatre versions of live pessebres.
+At the weekend in December the squares, streets and alleys of the Spanish Village become a lovely a Christmas scene.
+Wonderful for the children!
+And of course you can see the nativity scene all year on the famous nativity facade of the unfinished Sagrada Familia church designed by Antoni Gaudi.

-- Open-air pessebre in Plaça de Sant Jaume fromFriday 29th November 2013 to Monday 6th January 2014
+Open-air pessebre Plaça de Sant Jaume end November to 6th January

-- Cloister of cathedral La Seu - entrance from Carrer del Bisbe
+Cathedral La Seu cloister - entrance from Carrer del Bisbe

-- Mid-December to 12/1 Pessebre at church Basílica de Santa Maria del Mar
+Mid-December to mid-January at Basílica de Santa Maria del Mar

-- Sagrat Cor de Jesús del Tibidabo - church on Tibidabo hill in December
+Sagrat Cor de Jesús del Tibidabo church on Tibidabo hill all December

-- Museu Monestir de Pedralbes - Monastery of Pedralbes in December
+Museu Monestir de Pedralbes Pedralbes monastery all December

 “El Caganer” - The Christmas crapper

-Among the figures in a good “Pessebre” you will find a funny little fellow, called "El Caganer," which is a unique and strange Catalan Christmas tradition that is supposed to bring good luck.
+Among the figures in a Catalan Christmas “Pessebre” nativity scene, you will find a funny little fellow, called "El Caganer," which is a unique and quite strange Catalan Christmas tradition which is said to bring good luck.

 The Caga Tió traditions is a tradition with origins that go back centures to times when the fire was a central and important part of family life.
 The ashes of the burnt log were kept and spread by crops and near the stable and even on the beds as a rite to promote fertility.